-There are several works that study the performance of pure Transformer architectures (stacked by transformer layers) with modifications on graph representation tasks, which are more related to our Graphormer.
-For example, several parts of the transformer layer are modified in [43], including an additional GNN employed in attention sub-layer to produce vectors of Q, K, and V, long-range residual connection, and two branches of FFN to produce node and edge representations separately.
-They pre-train their model on 10 million unlabelled molecules and achieve excellent results by fine-tuning on downstream tasks.
-Attention module is modified to a soft adjacency matrix in [39] by directly adding the adjacency matrix and RDKit-computed inter-atomic distance matrix to the attention probabilites.
-Very recently, Dwivedi et al. [13] revisit a series of works for Transformerbased GNNs, and suggest that the attention mechanism in Transformers on graph data should only aggregate the information from neighborhood (i.e., using adjacent matrix as attention mask) to ensure graph sparsity, and propose to use Laplacian eigenvector as positional encoding.
+There are several works that study the performance of pure Transformer architectures (stacked by 301 transformer layers) with modifications on graph representation tasks, which are more related to our GraphFormer.
+For example, several parts of the transformer layer are modified in [39], including an additional GNN employed in attention sub-layer to produce vectors of Q, K, and V, long-range 304 residual connection, and two branches of FFN to produce node and edge representations separately.
+305 They pre-train their model on 10 million unlabelled molecules and achieve excellent results by 306 fine-tuning on downstream tasks.
+Very recently, Dwivedi et al. [13] revisit a series of works for 307 Transformer-based GNNs, and suggest that the attention mechanism in Transformers on graph data 308 should only aggregate the information from neighborhood (i.e., using adjacent matrix as attention 309 mask) to ensure graph sparsity, and propose to use Laplacian eigenvector as positional encoding.
 Their model GT surpasses baseline GNNs on graph representation task.
-A concurrent work [28] propose a novel full Laplacian spectrum to learn the position of each node in a graph, and empirically shows better results than GT.